 As a Safari user, I am a great admirer of the work done by the WebKit team on today's fastest and most standards-compliant HTML rendering engine.
 A couple of years ago, however, I reported a bug which remains unfixed to this day.
 The bug is the following:

 Content-Dispositioninformation, both when it is specified in the HTTP header and when it is specified in

 metatags within an HTML document.

-Let me give you an example from this very website -- the 404 error notification of a non-existent or missing page.
-The Mentat content management system, which was designed by myself, includes the following code for delivering error notifications:
+Let me give you an example from this website - the 404 error notification of a non-existent or missing page.
+The Mentat content management system, includes the following code for delivering error notifications:

 print "Status: $status\n"; print "Pragma: no-cache\n"; print "Cache-Control: no-cache\n"; print "X-Robots-Tag: noindex\n"; print "Content-Type: text/html\n"; print "Content-Disposition: inline; filename=\"error.html\"\n"; print "Content-Length: " . length($body) . "\n\n"; print $body; exit(0);

 The Content-Disposition line is correctly formatted and is properly received by Safari, as seen below in SafariStand's information window:

 In addition, I've set it so that the HTML generated by Mentat as an error page includes the following